GFA-spec/assembler-components/README.md

 - Count reads per unitig: GFA (SE) + BAM/PAF &rarr; GFA (S[RC],E)
 - Estimate copy number: GFA (S[RC],E) &rarr; GFA (S[CN],E)

-## Link unitigs

-Identify pairs of unitigs that are proximal.
-Estimate their relative order, orientation, and distance.

-GFA (SE) + BAM/PAF &rarr; GFA (SEG)

-## Order and orient
+## Scaffold

-Order and orient paths of unitigs.
+Order and orient sequence segments using alignments of reads to the assembly, and produce new sequences and segments.

+FASTA/GFA (SE) + BAM/PAF &rarr; FASTA/GFA (SE)

+A tool may implement scaffolding as a single stage of assembly.
+Scaffolding however may be viewed as composed of the three distinct stages: link unitigs, order and orient unitigs to construct paths, and contract paths to create new sequence segments.

 Contigs are created by contiguous paths of sequence segments.
 Scaffolds are created by discontiguous paths of sequence segments.

+- | **Link unitigs**
+  | Identify pairs of unitigs that are proximal.
+Estimate their relative order, orientation, and distance.
+  | GFA (SE) + BAM/PAF &rarr; GFA (SEG)
+- | **Order and orient**
+  | Order and orient paths of unitigs.
-GFA (SEG) &rarr; GFA (SEO)
+  | GFA (SEG) &rarr; GFA (SEO)

-## Contract paths
+- | **Contract paths**

-Glue vertices of paths and replace each path with a single sequence segment.
+  | Glue vertices of paths and replace each path with a single sequence segment.

-GFA (SEO) &rarr; GFA (SE)
+  | GFA (SEO) &rarr; GFA (SE)

-## Scaffold

-Scaffolding is the combination of the three stages of link unitigs, order and orient, and contract paths.

-FASTA/GFA(S) + BAM/PAF &rarr; FASTA/GFA(S)

 # Tools